valentinbarth/HIWI_classification/README.md

 ## Dataset and Preprocessing

-The dataset is supplied by Marlen (Dr. Weiss?).
+The dataset is supplied by the Pathological Institute Mannheim containing 2D pathohistological tissue samples.
 The preprocessing of the data is done in the module `rearrange_dataset`.
 The images are cropped (further data augmentation is not performed but might be added) checked for white space (and in case of more than 50% white discarded - too much background).
 There is no mean normalization/zero centering, this might be added  if needed.
 The dataset is split into a test set (20%) and a train set(80%).
 The class will be denoted in the file's name (and not in the folder anymore).

-Before running `python rearrange_dataset.py` you should give the right datapaths in the beginning of the file:
+Before running `./Training_custom/python rearrange_dataset.py` you should give the right datapaths in the beginning of the file:
-* `datapath` should be the path to the original data supplied by Marlen
+* `datapath` should be the path to the original data set
 * `new_datapath` should be the path to the new created dataset

 Some hyperparameters might be adjusted if wished (but defaults are given):